Tookmund/vimsheet/index.md

         * restart your terminal and you should see `vim --version` now with `+clipboard`

 ## Switch Caps Lock and Escape
-* I highly recommend you switch the mapping of your caps lock and escape keys.
+* You should switch the mapping of your caps lock and escape keys.
 You'll love it, promise!
 Switching the two keys is platform dependent; Google should get you the answer

 ## Other
-I don’t personally use these yet, but I’ve heard other people do!

 * `:wqa` - Write and quit all open tabs (thanks Brian Zick)
 * `:next` - Moves to the next file when opening multiple with vim(`vim file0 file1 file2...`)